2013 Muzaffarnagar riots: Mahapanchayat in Nagla Mandaur and ambush at the Jouli canal

-Clashes between the two communities occurred at low frequencies for the next two weeks.
-The Beti Bachao Mahapanchayat, attended by lakhs of people, proved to be inflammatory, as it was allowed to be held by the district administration despite 144 Crpc being imposed in the area.
-Around 2,000 Hindu Jats returning from Panchayat were ambushed by a Muslim mob armed with assault rifles and other sophisticated weapons near Jauli Canal on 7 September.
-The mobs had set fire to 18 tractor trolleys and 3 motorbikes.
-According to an eyewitness account, the bodies were dumped into the canal.
+That evening, around 2,000 Hindus returning from the assembly were ambushed by a Muslim mob armed with assault rifles and machetes near the village of Jouli.
+The mobs set fire to 18 tractor trolleys and 3 motorbikes.
+According to an eyewitness account, the bodies were dumped into a nearby canal.
 Although six bodies were recovered, it was rumoured that hundreds were missing.
-Bodies of three Jats were found at the site of violence and the bodies of three Hindus were fished out from Jauli Canal.
+Bodies of three Hindus were found at the site of violence and the bodies of three Hindus were fished out from Jauli Canal.
+Survivors of the Jauli Canal incident added that policemen who were watching the assault did not help the victims, as the police said that "they do not have orders to act".
 The District Magistrate agreed that many people were missing, but expressed doubt as to whether they had been killed or had fled.
+Officials placed the death toll as high as 11.
+At least 30 people were arrested in connection with the riots.